lucasdillmann/nginx-ignition/README.md

-# nginx side wheel
+# nginx ignition

-The nginx side wheel is a user interface for the nginx web server, aimed for developers and enthusiasts that don't want to manage configuration files manually for their use-cases.
+The nginx ignition is a user interface for the nginx web server, aimed for developers and enthusiasts that don't want to manage configuration files manually for their use-cases.
 Though, isn't the goal to be feature-complete (if your use case is quite advanced or complex, you probably will not use a UI anyway).